Join the mailing list

 Objectives And Functions

-The main objectives of the Bank are listed and prioritized in the Law: To maintain price stability; to support other objectives of the Government's economic policy, especially growth, employment, and reducing social gaps; and supporting the stability of the financial system.
+The Bank's main objectives are listed and prioritized in the Law: To maintain price stability; to support other objectives of the Government's economic policy, especially growth, employment, and reducing social gaps; and supporting the stability of the financial system.

 3(a)(1) "To maintain price stability as its central goal."